kylenod/ITFDN-Mod07/docs/index.md

 The pickle.load() function will only load one object at a time (picking up where it left off within the open file).
 In this case, the program saves the database to a single list object that can be loaded all at once, otherwise that would have to be further accounted for in the program.
 The file is opened in “rb” or “read binary” mode, because it needs to read data from a binary file.

+Figure 7 shows how binary data appears within a text editor.
+Although the format is not user-friendly, it is still somewhat interpretable.
 ![Binary File in Text Editor](https://raw.githubusercontent.com/kylenod/ITFDN-Mod07/master/Images/Picture7.png "Binary File in Text Editor")
 Figure 7.
 Binary File in Text Editor

+Once the data is loaded into a python list through pickling (Figure 8), it looks like a normal Python dictionary within a list (Figure 9).

 ![Loading Data with Pickle](https://raw.githubusercontent.com/kylenod/ITFDN-Mod07/master/Images/Picture8.png "Loading Data with Pickle")
 Figure 8.
 Loading Data with Pickle